IntersectMBO/lsm-tree/doc/final-report/final-report.md

 Furthermore, we have determined the results of a couple of micro-benchmarks created as part of the project:

-* We have a Bloom filter micro-benchmark that measures the time to perform a fixed number of lookups in Bloom filters whose sizes resemble those that will occur with the UTxO workload.
+* We have a Bloom filter benchmark[^3] that measures the time to perform a fixed number of lookups in Bloom filters whose sizes resemble those that will occur with the UTxO workload.
 This is primarily a memory benchmark, being highly dependent on memory latency, throughput and the number of memory reads